Oncology FAQs

 How might it benefit me?

-Many people want a massage because it can help relieve muscle tension and improve their mobility as a result.
-Although the pressure applied in an oncology massage is much lighter than a deep tissue massage, clients can still experience reduction in pain and muscular tension through it, as the gentle pressure is sustained and the massage stroke repeated over the length of the treatment.
+Many people want treatment to help relieve muscle tension and improve their mobility as a result.
 Massage can stimulate aspects of the autonomic nervous system and help you to feel more relaxed, by increasing serotonin and dopamine, both of which are hormones that positively effect sleep and reduce anxiety, as well as reducing the stress hormone cortisol.

 What can I expect from treatment?